 If you are intrigued by current events, want to shape public policy, and feel called to service, political science is worth considering as a major.
 But even if you don’t want to work in politics, political science can be a solid foundation for many careers.

 Political science majors study how laws are made and the comparative structures of governments across the world.
 They learn how public policy is formulated and the impact of policy on the social and economic status of the populace.

-Political science majors develop strong writing and research skills while generating papers about the political sphere.
+In addition to jobs in politics, there are many other career options to consider.
+Political science majors develop strong writing and research skills.
 They discover how to make a convincing argument and back it up with facts.
 Students of political science hone their presentation and verbal communication skills as they share their work with faculty and peers.

 10 Job Options for Political Science Majors